gitter-badger/auth-middleware/readme.md

 Any of these callable components can be replaced or extended.\
 The default components offer customization too.

-These are the defaults provided by `AuthWizard::decodeTokens`:
+Here are the defaults provided by `AuthWizard::decodeTokens`:
 ```php
 new TokenMiddleware(
     // decode JWT tokens